AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms/replace-field.md

 # `replaceField` transform

-[Replace field] transforms allow you to replace the configuration properties of one field with another, which allows you to hoist field values from a subfield to its parent.
+`replaceField` transforms allow you to replace the configuration properties of one field with another, which allows you to hoist field values from a subfield to its parent.
 Use this transform to clean up redundant queries or replace field types.
 In the example below, the `parent` field is being replaced by the `child` field.

 ```json
 {